scalation/scalation_kernel/README.rst

 Using ScalaTion Kernel
 ----------------------

-The *New* menu in Jupyter should show an option to create a ScalaTion notebook using the installed kernel.
+The dropdown menu in Jupyter labeled * New * should show an option to create a ScalaTion notebook using the installed kernel.

 A `User